PHYS3888/Tutorial_AstroClassification/README.md

 ```
 Do the results match the diagonal entries you computed manually above?

-If you get less than 100% prediction accuracy, investigate using a radial basis kernel function (`theKernel = 'rbf'`).
+If you get less than 100% prediction accuracy, investigate using a radial basis kernel function (`theKernel = 'rbf'`):
-Does your model's prediction improve?

-Evaluate each model across a grid of your feature space using the `predict` function.
-This is implemented for you in `gridPredictions`, but you'll need to fill in a few parts (marked `...`) to make sure you understand what's going on.

-Try it out, both with `doPosterior = false` (plotting the predicted class at each point in feature space), and `doPosterior = true` (plotting the estimated probability of being each class at each point in the feature space).

-Does the trained SVM classifier learn a sensible prediction profile to distinguish the two classes of stars?

-:fire::fire::fire:
-__Training a nonlinear boundary.__
-How does the boundary change if you allow a nonlinear boundary, by setting the `KernelFunction` to `rbf`?
-You can train the `rbf` model as:
 ```matlab
 Mdl_rbfSVM = fitcsvm(dataMatrixTwo,outputLabelsTwo,...
                     'Standardize',true,...
                     'KernelFunction','rbf',...
                     'KernelScale','auto');
 ```

-(Inspect the behavior of the fitted model using `gridPredictions` as before).
+Does your model's prediction improve?

+So now you have two trained models, `Mdl_linearSVM` and `Mdl_rbfSVM`.
+Evaluate each model across a grid of your feature space using the `predict` function.
+This is implemented for you in `gridPredictions`, but you'll need to fill in a few parts (marked `...`) to make sure you understand what's going on.

+Try out `gridPredictions`!
+1. Set `doPosterior = false`.
+This mode plots the predicted class at each point in feature space.
+2. :fire: Set `doPosterior = true`.
+This mode plots the estimated probability of being a given class at each point in the feature space.

+Does the trained SVM classifier learn a sensible prediction profile to distinguish the two classes of stars?
+How does the boundary change between the linear (`Mdl_linearSVM`) and nonlinear (`Mdl_rbfSVM`) SVMs?

 :question::question::question:
 Upload a plots of the data and your trained SVM's in-sample predictions using either the `'linear'` or `'rbf'` kernel.

 :fire::fire::fire:
-On this problem, it was not so difficult to get near-to (or precisely) 100% classification accuracy.
+On this problem, it was not so difficult to get near (or precisely) 100% classification accuracy.
 For a challenge, play around with randomizing a proportion of labels (e.g., swap the labels on 10% of observations), or add some noise into the feature calculation (e.g., `fNoisy = f + 0.2*randn(2,1)`).
 See what happens to your prediction model, and the differences in prediction patterns between the `linear` and `rbf` kernel SVMs.